ichortower/HatMouseLacey/docs/help-spoilers.md

 There isn't currently a way to see (in game) which hats you've already shown her.
 Maybe a future update will include this.

-## I got Lacey to 8 hearts and tried to give her a bouquet, but she turned me down.
-What gives?

-I bet you said some mean things to her in her heart events, and she's probably mad at you about it.

-Go get a good night's sleep.
-You'll feel better in the morning.

 ## Is that a reference to...?
 Here's a list of intentional references to other media: